Paraisurus

-Paraisurus is an extinct genus of mackerel sharks that lived during the Cretaceous.
+Paraisurus is an extinct genus of mackerel sharks that lived during the Cretaceous period.
 It contains four valid species, which have been found in Europe, Asia, North America, and Australia.
 A fifth species, P. amudarjensis, is now considered a synonym of P. compressus.
 While this genus is mostly known from isolated teeth, an associated dentition of P. compressus was found in the Weno Formation of Texas.
 It went extinct around the Albian-Cenomanian boundary, as a supposed Coniacian occurrence of "P. sp." is likely a misidentified pseudoscapanorhynchid.